 Perhaps the most disconcerting results from recent industry reports are the lack of confidence organizations have in their own third-party programs and the lack of visibility they feel they have into their third parties security practices.
 Deloitte’s 2016 Third-party Governance and Risk Management Survey found that a staggering 94.3% of respondents had only low to moderate confidence in how they managed third-party risk.
 Ponemon’s 2017 study found 57% of organizations don’t even have a complete inventory of the third parties they share sensitive data with.

 These statements are frightening, particularly given the increase in third-party related breaches and the increase in regulatory scrutiny.
 But achieving visibility and confidence is not hard.
 Data has been coined the natural resource of our time, and it is readily available to inform third-party risk management today.
 If we simply move to a new delivery model where we have access to dynamic data, as opposed to static spreadsheets, we will have much greater visibility into our ecosystems.
 And with visibility, comes confidence.

 5. Requirement for scalability

 Given all of the above scalability is a required ingredient if we want to stay ahead of the constantly evolving threatscape.
-Static solutions cannot scale with your ever evolving third party relationships, their ongoing mitigation efforts and the constantly changing threat levels.
+Static assessment solutions cannot scale with your ever-evolving third-party relationships, their ongoing mitigation efforts, and the constantly changing threat levels.
 More and more organizations are looking for a way to scale their programs, without increasing their costs.